 Managing expectations is a big part of SEO freelancing.
 Clients want a consistent and reliable (repeatable!) experience and for good reason – a good SEO freelancer doesn´t come cheap.

-We’ve spoken at length of the nature of SEO in that it is a changing and rapidly evolving subset of marketing.
-This is all easily understood for someone within the profession.
+We’ve spoken at length about the nature of SEO in that it is a changing and rapidly evolving subset of marketing.
+This is all easily understood by someone within the profession.
 However, it can cause problems for clients lacking in technical experience and understanding.
 Most people only see it as another channel for marketing.